A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Method

 The task of HTR is to map an image of handwritten text to a sequence of characters.
 Let $\mathcal{X}$ denote the space of text line images in the current dataset, where each $x \in \mathcal{X}$ is a tensor in $\mathbb{R}^{H \times W \times C}$ with height $H$, width $W$, and channels $C$.
 Let $\Sigma$ be the alphabet of characters, and let $\Sigma^{\ast}$ be the set of all possible sequences over this alphabet.

-For an input $x$, with ground-truth transcription $y \in \Sigma^{\ast}$, the goal of handwritten text recognition is to predict the most likely character sequence:
+For an input $x$, with ground-truth transcription $y \in \Sigma^{\ast}$, the goal of HTR is to predict the most likely character sequence:

 In CTC based models such as the CRNN, the network outputs a sequence of frame level probability distributions over the extended alphabet $\Sigma' = \Sigma \cup \{\text{blank}\}$.
 The blank symbol allows the model to handle variable length alignments by representing either no character or repeated characters.
 Let $T$ be the length of the output sequence produced by the encoder.
 Each alignment path $\pi = (\pi_{1}, \dots, \pi_{T})$ belongs to $(\Sigma')^{T}$ and collapses to a final transcription through a function $B$ that removes blanks and merges repeated characters.
+The probability of $y$ is defined as the sum over all valid alignment paths: